sassoftware/saspy/saspy/doc/source/getting-started.rst

     qc   = sas.sasqc()
     util = sas.sasutil()

-From each of these objects is a set of methods that can perform analytical functions namely modeling.
+Each of these objects contain a set of methods that can perform analytical functions, namely modeling.
 These methods closely follow the SAS procedures for naming and organization.
-**NOTE:** The list of methods is does not begin to be exhaustive and I hope you'll consider contributing the methods you've written to do your work.
+**NOTE:** The existing list of methods is not an exhaustive list of the SAS Procedures that are available and I hope you'll consider contributing the methods you've written to do your work.
 Here is documentation on how to add a method (SAS Procedure).

-The API doc has a complete list of methods for each object.
+The :doc:`api' has a complete list of methods for each object.

 To see a list of the available methods you can `dir()` function for example `dir(stat)` will give you a list of the